FrOSt-Foundation/gemu_toolchain/README.md

   - *bootloader.h* contains the implementation of the struct provided by the bootloader
   - *entrypoint.c* is the implementation of the entrypoint in C.
 - *tools/* contains all of the required tools to compile, link, assemble, run and debug your programs

+All of the files in *boot/* will be added before the files in *program/* in the final binary.
+You can use labels and constants from one directory to the other in dasm and from *boot/* to *program/* in C. No need to use `.include` in dasm as it is included by default.

 ## Makefile options